DataDog/integrations-core/tcp_queue_length/README.md

 ### Installation

 `tcp_queue_length` is a core Agent 6/7 check that relies on an eBPF part implemented in `system-probe`.
+Agent version 7.24.1/6.24.1 or above is required.

 The eBPF program used by `system-probe` is compiled at runtime and requires you to have access to the proper kernel headers.